Birdieswap/smartContractsV1/README.md

 ## Overview

-**BirdieSwap** is a decentralized liquidity and routing protocol designed to optimize swap execution and liquidity efficiency across multiple strategies.
+**Birdieswap** is a decentralized liquidity and routing protocol designed to optimize swap execution and liquidity efficiency across multiple strategies.

 The architecture emphasizes **modularity**, **security**, and **upgradeability** through a layered system of governance and execution contracts.

 This preview showcases the essential smart contracts that define the protocol’s structure and interaction model.